geocomPP/sdv/chapter.md

 ### Scale bar

 ggplot2's scale bar capabilities are perhaps the least advanced element of the package.
-For this example we use the `geom_line()` function to draw a line of approximately 1km in length using the `lnd.f` object containing the London Boroughs discussed in Section XXXX.
-This approach will only work if the spatial data are in a projected coordinate system
-- in this case British National Grid - to ensure there are no distortions as a result of the curvature of the earth.
+This approach will only work if the spatial data are in a projected coordinate system to ensure there are no distortions as a result of the curvature of the earth.
 In the case of the world map the distances at the equator in terms of degrees east to west are very different from those further north or south.
 Any line drawn using the the simple approach below would therefore be inaccurate.
 For maps covering large areas - such as the entire world - leaving the axis labels on will enable them to act as a graticule to indicate distance.
+We therefore load in a file containing the geometry of London's Boroughs.

 ~~~~ {.r}
 load("data/lnd.f.RData")